josep-pujol/fsfd-tasking/README.md

 ### Features Left to Implement

-In the future, it could be nice to implement additional options to duplicate or delete tasks, and to allow a Team owner to remove a user from his/her Team. manage categories so users can add or remove the default ones.
+In the future, it could be nice to implement additional options to duplicate or delete tasks, and to allow a Team owner to remove a user from a Team.

-As well, the posibility to manage categories or to get alerts and notifications could be nice features to implement.
+As well, the possibility to manage categories or to get alerts and notifications could be nice features to implement.

 ##### back to [top](#tasking)